Mathos6/Quartzine/README.md

 ## Status

 Early development, built and maintained solo.
-This is a learning project as much as a security tool — expect rough edges.
+This is a learning project as much as a security tool.

-**Working:**
-- [x] udev interception (blocks auto-mount before the OS touches the drive)
-- [x] USB passthrough to a QEMU/KVM VM

-**In progress / known issues:**
-- [ ] VM lifecycle management (snapshotting, cleanup between runs)
-- [ ] Headless/systemd VM display handling
-- [ ] Config loading edge cases

 **Planned:**
-- [ ] Host-side observation layer (eBPF/bpftrace)
+- Host-side observation layer (eBPF/bpftrace)
-- [ ] Network isolation + traffic inspection
+- Network isolation + traffic inspection
-- [ ] Report generation after a session
+- Report generation after a session

+---

-> [!CAUTION]
+> [!WARNING]
-> Not ready for production use.
-The systemd service and VM mode are still being debugged — test on a disposable machine, not one you rely on.
+> Not ready for production use yet but it does the job

 ---